You Boyz Make Big Noize: Critical reception

-AllMusic retrospectively reviewed the album, which concluded: "Every track here stomps out a variation on the Slade theme of "Sing Shout (Knock Yourself Out)."
-AC/DC stole Slade's shtick all those years ago and now can't write its way out of a six pack, while these crazee boyz are still having fun slinging crisp chops and heavy hooks.
+In a retrospective review, Doug Stone of AllMusic praised Slade for "constantly deliver[ing] the goods", despite being "nuked by the mainstream, metalheads, critics, and America", and noted that every track "stomps out a variation on the Slade theme of 'Sing Shout (Knock Yourself Out)'".
+He added, "Face facts, AC/DC stole Slade's shtick all those years ago and now can't write its way out of a six pack, while these crazee boyz are still having fun slinging crisp chops and heavy hooks.
 Kudos.
 That's what Slade is for."
-Joe Geesin of the webzine Get Ready to Rock felt the album has "some good moments", but added "most of the album is mediocre at best".
-He added: "The anthemic big choruses just weren't as catchy.
-Plenty of keyboards, layering and whatever just wasn't Slade."